vorenus-at-work/drlnd/p2_continuous-control/report.md

 - **Future Work**

 ## Learning Algorithm
-[A2]: ../../drlnd_vorenus/p2_continuous-control/DDPG_algorithm.png "Algorithm2"
+[A2]: DDPG_algorithm.png "Algorithm2"

 ### Implimentation

 As suggested by the advice of the project, I start the implementation from DDGP project.
 The gym environment is replaced with the `Reacher.exe` of unity environment.
 Starting with the DDPG implementation provided by the course, the training convergs too slowly, when I use the single node version of `Reacher.exe`.
 Since my training machine is not as good as before during the 'lockdown' period, I tries to work with multiple agents training.
 But still the multi-agent one fluctiates a lot.
 According to `benchmark implementation` in `Project: Continuous Control`, the code of training is change to less aggressive with the number of updates.
 Also the batchsize is tuned to larger one with 1024 to help with less aggressive training.

+By the way, if the environment in the current folder cannot be initialized, new download according to the instruction in the readme.md is necessary.
+It happens when training the same codes on different machines.

 DDGP can be described as the following figure:
 ![Algorithm2][A2]